-People with an alcohol use disorder are everyday people, and their symptoms of alcoholism aren’t all the same.
+People who struggle with alcoholism are everyday people, and their symptoms of alcoholism aren’t all the same.

 Someone trying to hide their alcohol addiction is often referred to as a closet alcoholic or closet drinker.
 These individuals will go to great lengths to cover up alcohol consumption.
 They often engage in binge drinking or heavy drinking to hide their alcohol consumption.